myupctoys/Serial_Processing/README.md

 Then of course Processing https://processing.org.
   <BR><BR>
     __TODO__<BR>
-    Add text box to launch gui for file name and indicate if opened.<BR>
+    Add text box to launch gui for file name saved and indicate if opened for logging.<BR>
     Add text box to launch for string to send with Send button.
+    Add option to add date time group with comma for CSV to logs and Console for each process.